Looking for a one-stop shop on all things Wild Isles? Explore our handy guide, featuring all you need to...

 This sweep of dramatic coastal heathland is portrayed in the series as the Nampara Valley.
 This National Trust owned site is home to high cliff tops, sweeping heather and far-reaching views of Chapel Porth beach, Trevaunance Cove and Wheal Coates.
 This majestic setting gives you a quiet reminder of its rich mining history with the iconic miner’s cottages and the old engine house perched serenely on the edges of the cliffs, offering real life inspiration for the BBC Poldark adaption.

-If you have been inspired to explore this picturesque part of the country after watching Poldark, why not browse our selection of holiday cottages in Cornwall and walk in the footsteps of the cast yourself?
+If you have been inspired to explore this picturesque part of the country after watching Poldark, why not browse this selection of holiday cottages in Cornwall and walk in the footsteps of the cast yourself?
 For more holiday inspiration, browse our Cornwall Travel Guide.
+If you are seeking other fliming location guides, check out these Doc Martin filming locations.

 Video credit: Visit Cornwall